-10.3 Occupational health and safety

-No employee, unaided by proper auxiliary appliances or by another person shall be permitted to lift or carry weights exceeding 70 kg.
-Employees shall not be permitted or allowed to lift carry or move by hand any object so heavy as to be likely to cause risk of injury.
-The maximum weight that an employee may be permitted or allowed to carry or move by hand is 16kg.
+- 10.3.1 Employees shall not be permitted or allowed to lift, carry or move by hand any object so heavy as to be likely to cause risk of injury. - 10.3.2 The maximum weight in kilograms which an employee may be permitted or allowed to lift, carry or move by hand shall be 16 kg.